 - Where both parties agree that the deposit can be paid in instalments during the tenancy, each instalment must be paid to a scheme within 30 working days of it being paid to the landlord.
 The landlord must provide the tenant with the prescribed information (regulation 42) notice detailing the total amount of deposit paid to date within 30 working days of each instalment being paid.
 Previously the deposit scheme regulations didn’t cover how deposit instalments should be treated so this amendment clears up a previously grey area.

-For information on deposit scheme requirements see the SAL factsheet on deposits.
-(Members please remember to log into the website to download documents).
+For information on deposit scheme requirements see the SAL factsheet on deposits, (members please remember to log in to download documents).